 2. "The Terminator" is one of the best action movies ever made.

 This is the only film in the series to have a perfect score on Rotten Tomatoes, and it earns that distinction.
 It tells the story of Sarah Connor (Linda Hamilton), a young waitress who finds herself being hunted by a cyborg assassin from the future called the Terminator (Arnold Schwarzenegger).
-We soon learn from a mysterious man sworn to protect her, Kyle Reese (Michael Biehn), that Sarah is destined to give birth to a son named John who will lead humanity in a successful resistance to overthrow Skynet, an artificial intelligence defense network that became self-aware, caused a nuclear holocaust and created the Terminators to stamp out the few pockets of humans still alive.
+We soon learn from a mysterious man sworn to protect her, Kyle Reese (Michael Biehn), that Sarah is destined to give birth to a son named John who will lead humanity in a successful resistance to overthrow Skynet, an artificial intelligence defense network that became self-aware and caused a nuclear holocaust, then created the Terminators to stamp out the few pockets of humans still alive.

 Finally, and most notably, the movie presents an intriguing idea about the nature of destiny.
 When we meet Sarah, she is a hapless waitress who seems far removed from the fierce warrior that Kyle insists she will eventually become.
 Does her own free will matter in shaping her fate?
 Is she inevitably going to become a very different kind of person?
 And is the apocalypse itself likewise impossible to avoid?